Beyond the Beach: The Must-Visit Cenotes Around Cancún

 14. Cenote dos Ojos 121 km/75.1 mi

 Another popular cenote, the name of which translates to Two Eyes, is excellent for swimming and snorkeling.
-You can also go diving in it but that would require proper safety measures, a certified guide, and the right equipment.
+You can also go diving in it, but that would require taking proper safety measures, hiring a certified guide, and using the right equipment.

 15. Cenote Taak Bi Ha 121 km/75.18 mi

 I have been to this cenote twice.
-The first time I visited it, I took a lot of pictures but they somehow disappeared from my camera (☹).
+The first time I visited it, I took a lot of pictures, but they somehow disappeared from my camera (☹).
 But that wasn’t necessarily a bad thing.
-I visited it again, took a lot of pictures, and got to have double the fun.
+I revisited it, took a lot of pictures, and got to have double the fun.

 You can check out my collection of pictures on my guide dedicated to cenote Taak bi ha.
 Also, it’s a bit tricky to find it, but I have covered in detail the way to get there.
 The fee for this cenote is 300 MXN.